 TIP: It is best to start small and demonstrate success.
-This may mean beginning with one colorectal test (i.e. interval screening) among gastroenterologists at one site (with everyone on the same EHR).
+This may mean beginning with one test at one site (with everyone on the same EHR).

 Assess what resources are needed and what is available.
 Create a projected budget for implementation and sustainment of the ASN.
 Resources needed: